tyrauber/stock_quote/README.md

 # stock_quote

 Real-time, stock data and historical pricing.
-Data provided for free by [IEX](https://iextrading.com/developer/).
+Data provided by [IEXCLOUD.IO](https://iexcloud.io/).
+An [API KEY](https://iexcloud.io/cloud-login#/register/) is now required.

 # Update

-On March 17, 2018, Google Finance terminated public access to it's API.
-As a result, previous versions of stock_quote ceased to function.
-Therefore, Version 2.0.0 of stock_quote now uses the IEX Trading API (iextrading.com).
-Although some functionality is similar, the results, and therefore attributes, have changed.
-Please review the documentation below and update accordingly.
+On June 1, 2019, IEX Group removed all non-IEX data from the IEX Trading API, and migrated all relevant endpoints to IEX Cloud.
+A free plan is available with a valid API Key.
+The only change in StockQuote usage is initialization with an API KEY is now required (`StockQuote::Stock.new(api_key: 'YOUR_API_KEY'`).

 ## Installation